mikerockett/za-phone/readme.md

 ### Input Formats

-You can use any format you like for the phone number, as it'll strip out anything it doesn't need.
+You can use any format you like for the phone number, as it’ll strip out anything it doesn’t need.
 The purpose of this package is to validate *and* format the number according to your needs, and so it should be used on direct user input, say, from a form.
 Here’s a few examples of formats that’ll be accepted:

 ```
 +27113330000